top of page

 Ovarian Cancer Staging

 Ovarian cancer staging is determined by your doctor at the time of surgery.
 The different stages describe the level of tumor cell involvement and how widespread the cancer is.
-Women with ovarian cancer are frequently diagnosed at Stage IIIC.
+Individuals with ovarian cancer are frequently diagnosed at Stage IIIC.
 This is because the symptoms of ovarian cancer are often ignored or misdiagnosed until urgent issues arise.

 The Stages Of Ovarian Cancer